Show All Answers

 Trees, stumps and large branches greater than 6 inches diameter needs 6 weeks minimum drying

 Stumps or vegetation greater than 12 inches diameter, at the cut end, shall not be included in the burn unless they are split in half and free of dirt.

 The following areas in Placer County have additional requirements with regards to burning.

 The following cities and locations do not allow burning:

-These are some of the materials which are illegal to burn.
+The following is a list of some of the materials are illegal to burn.
 Smoke from burning them can contain harmful chemicals, which may cause illness.